 Make it spiritual.
 Like those before us, renew your commitment to your spiritual or religious practice.
 Maybe this means attending church services, maybe it means restarting daily meditation, or maybe it means a personal ceremony.

 Most people’s experience of meditation is pretty negative.
 If you don´t think so, give me a second to explain.
 Have you ever shut your eyes and tried to relax, and been even more tense?
 Have you tried to stop thinking, and been bombarded with what seems like hundreds of interesting thoughts, only to realize a …

 Renew a commitment.
 In ancient times, the new year meant an oath to serve in government office or an oath to serve those in power.
 Is there someone in your life that you’ve lost sight of your commitment to?
 This could be as varied as renewing wedding vows or volunteering your time for a community project.

 Try monthly resolutions.
-If you love the idea of resolutions, but let yourself down with the new year’s resolutions, consider going on a monthly basis.
-You could either create a resolution with each coming month, or create 12 resolutions at the new year – one for each month.
+If you love the idea of resolutions, but have let yourself down keeping them in the past, consider going on a monthly basis.
+You could either create a resolution with each coming month, or create 12 resolutions at the new year—one for each month.